Long-term monitoring of repeating FRB 20220912A with the uGMRT at low radio frequencies: Introduction

-Repeating FRBs typically emit bursts that are many orders of magnitude times more energetic than the brightest radio pulses observed from Galactic magnetars.
-However, recent observations of intense radio bursts from SGR 1935+2154 have shown that magnetars are capable of producing radio emission across a broad range of luminosities.
-Recently, S-shaped PA swing has been seen for a non-repeating FRB similar to canonical radio pulsars, providing further evidence towards a neutron star origin for FRBs \citep{mckinven2024pulsarlikeswingpolarisationposition}.
-Low-frequency radio studies can reveal certain properties of FRBs like scattering, scintillation, chromaticity in the activity \citep{ines2021,pluenis2021lofar}, spectral index, etc. Physical origins of characteristic narrowband spectra for repeating FRBs have also been explored and related to magnetar models \citep{2023ApJ...956...67Y}.
+Brightest bursts observed from SGR 1935+2154 are still a couple of orders of magnitude short of the typical luminosity of the extragalactic FRB population.
+However, recent observations of intense radio bursts from SGR 1935+2154 have shown that magnetars are capable of producing radio emission across a broad range of luminosities \citep{Kirsten_2020}.
+Recently, S-shaped polarisation position angle (PA) swing has been seen for a non-repeating FRB similar to canonical radio pulsars, providing further evidence towards a neutron star origin for FRBs \citep{mckinven2024pulsarlikeswingpolarisationposition}.